Frequently Asked Questions

 How does coaching differ from therapy?

 Coaching is focused on defining future goals and mapping out how to pursue them.
 Therapy typically focuses on understanding and resolving past emotional issues and current mental health concerns.
 It’s sometimes said that therapists focus on “why” certain behavior patterns occur, whereas coaching explores “how” to achieve an objective.
+Before contracting with you for coaching, I will ask you to complete a questionnaire like this one to help determine whether my approach may be a good fit for you.

 What are the online coaching sessions like?